melashu/MDS/README.md

   - [🤝 Contributing ](#-contributing-)
   - [⭐️ Show your support ](#️-show-your-support-)

-# 📖 Mount-Digital-Solution <a name="about-project"></a>
+# 📖 mds <a name="about-project"></a>

-This website designed for a company called Mount Digital solution.
+This website designed for a company called MDS.
 This website enables the organization to share their existing products and main service they provide to their customer.

 ## 🛠 Built With <a name="built-with"></a>